Schuylkill Canal Park to Betzwood Access

 Your put-in is in Schuylkill Canal Park (RM 36.3), one of the “jewels” of the Schuylkill River Water Trail.
 This beautiful setting features restored and fully-operational Lock 60 from the Schuylkill Navigation days.
-On special occasions, kayakers and canoeists can “lock through,” thanks to the Schuylkill Canal Association lock-keepers.
+On special occasions, kayakers and canoeists have been able to “lock through,” thanks to the Schuylkill Canal Association lock-keepers.
+(NOTE: Lock 60 is temporarily out-of-commision because of excessive silting in the canal above the lock).
 Also here is a handsome, restored locktender’s house and tranquil Oakes Reach, the 2.5-mile section of watered (and paddleable!) canal that connects Lock 60 to the historic village of Port Providence.
 Many enjoy the “Lock 60 Loop,” a 2.1 mile downriver run and a return back up the canal (see “Lock 6o Loop” in the “Out and Back Trips” list).

 Where you begin this trip can be a difficult decision.
 On one side of the park’s parking lot is a well-maintained gravel ramp into the Schuylkill River.
 On the other side is a floating dock for access to the canal.